ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 - **🎯 DESIGN SYSTEM:** Created `/src/theme/designSystem.ts` with complete color palette, typography, spacing, and styling standards

 ## Next Steps
+1. **🔧 PRIME DETAILS MODAL:** Implement the prime details modal/screen that opens when cards are clicked
+   - Show detailed prime information: stats, abilities, power, runes, etc.
+   - Add rune equipment interface
+   - Include upgrade/level up functionality
-1. **🎨 COMPLETE DESIGN ROLLOUT:** Apply the new design system to remaining screens:
+2. **🎨 COMPLETE DESIGN ROLLOUT:** Apply the new design system to remaining screens:
-   - Transform HatchingScreen, PrimesScreen, BagScreen, ShopScreen with new components
+   - Transform HatchingScreen, BagScreen, ShopScreen with new components
    - Update MainNavigation with new styling
    - Implement ProgressCard in relevant screens for progress tracking
-2. **📱 ENHANCE UX:** Add micro-interactions and animations using react-native-reanimated
+3. **📱 ENHANCE UX:** Add micro-interactions and animations using react-native-reanimated
-3. **🛠️ GAME FUNCTIONALITY:** Build on the beautiful foundation to add core game mechanics
+4. **🛠️ GAME FUNCTIONALITY:** Build on the beautiful foundation to add core game mechanics
-4. **🎯 STATE MANAGEMENT:** Set up Zustand stores for game data management
+5. **🎯 STATE MANAGEMENT:** Set up Zustand stores for game data management
-5. **🔗 BACKEND INTEGRATION:** Connect screens to Supabase for data persistence
+6. **🔗 BACKEND INTEGRATION:** Connect screens to Supabase for data persistence

 ## Active Decisions and Considerations
 - **UI Component Library:** Deciding whether to build all UI components from scratch or use a library to speed up development.
 The key is to ensure the chosen approach can deliver the desired "warm, pastel, flat" aesthetic.